-The truth is – you are probably already doing great things, but in order to build on them and move forward to achieve your goals, you need to recognize and celebrate your wins.
-The better you feel about what you are already doing, the more confident you will become and the more you will be able to achieve.
+The better you feel about what you are already doing, the more confident you will become and the more you can achieve.

 “But if I’m already so great, why don’t I feel great?”

-However, this gatekeeper can also wreak havoc when it starts limiting positive messages from getting through or decides that negatives are the only things worth noticing.
+However, this gatekeeper can also wreak havoc when it limits positive messages from getting through or decides that negatives are the only things worth noticing.

-Comparison is a nearly impossible game to win and if you do, it’s a hallow victory.
+Comparison is a nearly impossible game to win; if you do, it’s a hollow victory.

 You need to get to a place where you find joy in your accomplishments on their own merit, not in relation to any other person.